Traditional Japanese temple with cherry blossoms and a modern city skyline. So read the Japan Travel tips checklist we prepared in this article.

 1. SIM Card

-• This is the best option if you need to be able to use your phone, just like you do at home.
+• This is the best option if you need to use your phone, just like at home.

 2. Pocket Wi-Fi